Compare Bank Account Rates and Features

 Chase QuickPay vs. Square Cash

 While Chase QuickPay has the advantage of deep integration with all things related to Chase accounts, Square Cash might be more useful to users who plan to conduct a lot of P2P transactions.
 With Square Cash, you can pay 1% on each transaction in order to make same-day transfers to or from your bank account.
-If you experience high cash flow or keep a low bank balance, having your P2P transfers available instantly could save you from running into an overdraft.

 Overall, we'd recommend sticking with whichever app you find most convenient for your particular group of friends and family.
 Chase QuickPay may appeal to Chase customers who aren't interested in the social media aspect of Venmo or the instant transfers of Square Cash.
 Of course, it's also possible to use all of these apps at the same time, depending on who you're sending money to.
 The purpose of a P2P payment app is to get money from one person to another; as long as that happens smoothly, other features are just extras.